bcarrell/seduce/README.md

 #### Status

 Brand new.
 Use with caution.
+Needs more test coverage.

 #### Credits